elhiloyasin/Updated-Portfolio-Page-2/README.md

 ## Description

->This is my portfolio it lists all the applications that I have deveolped thorugouth the duration of the George Washington University bootcamp.
+>This is my portfolio it lists all the applications that I have deveolped throughout the duration of the George Washington University bootcamp.

 ## Technologies Used
 ```